 The internet provides many benefits for its users.
 From allowing users to have instant access to consumer goods to supporting platforms for social and professional networking opportunities, the internet has become an essential component in our daily lives.
-Because the internet has become so ingrained in our daily lives, maintaining a strong and positive online presence has become a necessity.
+Because the internet has become so ingrained in our daily lives, maintaining a strong and positive internet presence has become a necessity.
 As we publish more personal information on the internet, we face an increased risk of having our personal photos and videos exploited by other internet users.

 While photo and video exploitation can take many forms, we frequently assist clients who find themselves in the following scenarios:

 - An anonymous internet user created a fake social media profile on Facebook that impersonated our client and used photos taken from their personal social media accounts.